Best Desk Lamps for Eye Strain (2026)

 Cons

-⭐ Why we pick this: 5 color temperatures and 5 brightness levels at $30 — the most flexibility at this price point, and genuinely adequate for most office desks.
+โญ Why we pick this: 5 brightness levels, touch controls with memory, and a USB charging port at $30 โ the most value-for-money configuration at this price point and genuinely adequate for most office desks.

 Pros